ai/size-limit/README.md

 ```

-If you publish ES2016+ JS code to npm use Babili minifier:
+If you publish ES2016+ JS code to npm, use Babili minifier:

 ```diff
   "size-limit": [